aguinet/crappy/README.md

 # crappy: Gandcrab v5.2 decryption scripts

-This repository contains Python3 scripts that can decrypt files encrypted with the Gandcrab 5.2 script.
+This repository contains Python3 scripts that can decrypt files encrypted with the Gandcrab 5.2 ransomware.
 Please note that this is a proof-of-concept which could be used to make a proper "one-click" tool.

 It uses the RSA private master key released by FBI/Europol on 2019/07/15